The Worm Ouroboros: Plot

 The novel begins with a framing story in which a character named Lessingham travels from Earth to Mercury.
-Eddison's Mercury, though, is a fantasy world, with no effort made to conform to the scientific knowledge of Mercury at the time.
+Eddison's Mercury, though, is a fantasy world, bearing no relation to the scientific knowledge of Mercury at the time.
 Lessingham and the framing story are not seen again after the second chapter.

-Having introduced the chief lords of Demonland—the brothers Juss, Spitfire, and Goldry Bluszco, and their cousin Brandoch Daha—the story begins in earnest with a dwarf ambassador from Witchland arriving in Demonland to demand that the Demons recognize King Gorice XI of Witchland as their overlord.
-Juss and his brothers reply that they and all of Demonland will submit if the king, a famous wrestler, can defeat Goldry Bluszco in a wrestling match.

-The match is held in the neutral territory of the Foliot Isles, and Gorice is killed.
-His successor (or reincarnation) Gorice XII is a sorcerer who banishes Goldry to an enchanted mountain prison, by means of a perilous sorcery requiring the help of the devious Goblin traitor Lord Gro.
+The story proper begins with an ambassador arriving in Demonland to demand that the Demons recognize King Gorice XI of Witchland as their overlord.
+The chief lords of Demonland—the brothers Juss, Spitfire, and Goldry Bluszco, and their cousin Brandoch Daha—reply that they and all of Demonland will submit if the king, a famous wrestler, can defeat Goldry in a wrestling match.
+The match is held, and King Gorice is killed.
+His successor (or reincarnation) Gorice XII is a sorcerer, and banishes Goldry to an enchanted mountain prison, with the aid of the Goblin traitor Lord Gro.

-While Lord Spitfire is sent back to raise an army out of Demonland, Lord Juss and his cousin Brandoch Daha, aided by King Gaslark of Goblinland, attempt an assault on Carcë, the capital of the Witches, where they think Goldry is held.
-The rescue fails, the Goblins flee, and Juss and Brandoch Daha are both captured.
+Lord Spitfire goes back to raise an army.
+Lord Juss and Brandoch Daha, aided by King Gaslark of Goblinland, attempt an assault on Carcë, the capital of the Witches, believing that Goldry is there.
+The Goblins flee and Juss and Brandoch Daha are captured.
 They escape with the aid of La Fireez, the prince of Pixyland and vassal of King Gorice, who helps them at great personal cost because he owes them a debt of honor.

-Juss and Brandoch Daha return home to Demonland and then start an expedition to rescue Goldry Bluszco from his terrible prison, somewhere past the mountains of Impland.
-Lord Spitfire again stays behind to lead Demonland's armies against an expected invasion from Witchland.
+Juss and Brandoch Daha return home to Demonland and mount another expedition to rescue Goldry Bluszco.
+Spitfire stays behind to lead Demonland's armies against an expected invasion from Witchland.